skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 make -C libopencm3
 ```

 This will take a little bit of time, and only needs to be done once.
-This is a very modular template and can be used for many different boards
+This is a very modular template and can be used for many different boards.
+You have just compiled libopencm3!
+It is all nicely contained within the libopencm3 directory, and already has the nessecary files and strucutre to link it to your project.
+This is adaptable for many chips, not only the STM32F1 series.

-cd into the my-project dir and you should find a Makefile, open that up in text editor of choice (neovim for me), the Makefile looks like this:
+If you hit a ls command you should see a few things in addition to the libopencm3 directory, cd into the my-project dir and you should find a Makefile, open that up in text editor of choice (neovim for me), the Makefile looks like this:

 ```
 PROJECT = awesomesauce